-) Petitioner[s], ) ) NoV v. ) Special Master SECRETARY OF HEALTH AND HUMAN SERVICES, ) ) ) Respondent. ) ) BPOENA To: Place of Testimony: Date and Time: , and time specified below to testify in the above-captioned case. e, and time specified below to testify at the taking of a deposition in the above-captioned case.
-Place of Deposition: Data and Time: place, date, and time specified below (list documents on Place : pection and copying of the following documents or objects at the or objects): 4.
-YOU ARE COMMANDED to permit inspection of the Premises : e following premises at the date and time specified below.
-Date and Time: enaed for the taking of a deposition shall designate one or more consent to testify on its behalf, and may set forth, for each person ISSUING OFFICER SIGNATURE AND TITLE (INDICATE IF ATTORNEY FO OR PLAINTIFF OR DEFENDANT) DATE ISSUING OFFICER'S NAME, ADDRESS, TELEPHONE NUMBER, AND E-M MAIL
+)

+, Petitioner[s], ) ) ) NoV )

+V. ) Special Master

+SECRETARY OF HEALTH AND HUMAN SERVICES,

+Respondent. ) ) )

+BPOENA

+captioned case.
+Place of Testimony : Date and Time :

+2. YOU ARE COMMANDED to appear at the point of a deposition in the above-captioned case.
+Place of Deposition : place, date, and time specified below to testify at the taking

+objects at the place, date, and time specified be Place :

+below. tion of the following premises at the date and time specified

+Premises: Date and Time:

+Any organization not a party to this suit that is subpoenaed for the taking of a deposition shall designate one or more officers, directors, or managing agents, or other persons who consent to testify on its behalf, and may set forth, for each person designated, the matters on which the person will testify.

+ISSUING OFFICER SIGNATURE AND TITLE (INDICATE IF ATTORNEY FOR PLAINTIFF OR DEFENDANT) DATE

+ISSUING OFFICER'S NAME, ADDRESS, TELEPHONE NUMBER, AND E-MAIL

 NOTE - If the person served is neither a party nor a party's officer and the place of travel is more than 100 miles (by the shortest usual means of travel) from the place where the subpoena is served, or if the place of the hearing or trial is more than 100 miles from the place where the person served resides, is employed, or transacts business in person, the person served may file a motion to quash the subpoena pursuant to RCFC 45(d)(3) unless there is attached to the subpoena an order of the court requiring his/her appearance notwithstanding the distance of travel.
 In any event, response to the subpoena will entitle the person to the fees and mileage allowed by law.
-(28 U.S.C. §1821)
+(28 U.S.C. § 1821)